slai47/community-assistant/README.md

-# community-assistant-wows
+# community-assistant
-Stats application for World of Warship Players profiles to view changes over time.
+Stats application for World of Warship & World of Tanks Players profiles to view changes over time.